 HOWEVER, even though you can technically put as much money as you want into your pension, there is such a thing as ‘too much.’
-If you save over £40,000 each year or 100% of your salary (whichever’s lower), which is your annual allowance, you won’t get all the lovely tax benefits that pensions normally come with.
-And there’s also a limit to how much you can save over your lifetime, which is currently £1.073 million (your pension lifetime allowance).
+If you save over £60,000 each year or 100% of your salary (whichever’s lower), which is your annual allowance, you won’t get all the lovely tax benefits that pensions normally come with.

 Let us explain.

 The government wants to encourage you to save up for your golden years so they’re not left propping you up in your old age.
 To incentivise you, they give you this lovely thing called ‘tax relief.’
 In other words, you don’t have to pay any tax on the income you earn (such as your salary) that you go onto pay into your pension pot.
 Kerching!